checkout/frames-ios/.github/partial-readmes/SecurityCodeComponent.md

 ### Step 3: Style the component

-Since we are using a secure display view, it shouldn't be possible to edit the properties of the inner text field.
-Hence, we provide the `SecurityCodeComponentStyle` type for it to be configured.
-Other than text style, all the other things can be configured like any other `UIView`s.
+We are using a secure display view so it won't be possible to edit the properties of the inner text field.
+We provide the `SecurityCodeComponentStyle` to allow the component to be configured.
+Other than text style, all other attributes can be configured like any other `UIView`.

-Security code view has a `clear` background by default.
+Note that security code view has a `clear` background by default.

 ```swift
     let style = SecurityCodeComponentStyle(text: .init(),